night0721/Lilase/.github/README.md

 For how to use, see **[here](https://github.com/night0721/lilase#how-to-use)**

 # Features:
+- Remote control with screenshot, showing stats, and more
+- Configurations for every module
 - Supports using and not using Cookie
 - Auto walk to the auction house
 - Webhook system to send you that an item has been bought, sold, flipped, or any error occured with many information